 There are 20 amino acids found in nature, 9 of which are essential because humans cannot create them in sufficient amounts and so, we must get them from our diet.
 The order of the amino acids in a protein will determine the way the protein folds and performs.

 |Essential amino acid||Non-essential amino acids|

 Typically, the daily protein recommendation of an average adult is 0.8g for each kilogram (kg) of body weight or 20-25% of your daily energy requirement.
-So, the recommendation for a 70 kg individual would be 56g protein per day.
-(BTW, this isn’t straight up 56g of meat or nuts).
+So, the recommendation for a 70 kg individual would be 56g of protein per day.
+(BTW, this isn’t straight-up 56g of meat or nuts).